The challenge

-In a recent paper (ref 1) Doug Chung and his colleagues point out that sales force costs are the single largest marketing expenditure for many firms, accounting for, on average, 10% of sales revenues and up to 40% in certain B2B industries (ref 2).
+In a recent paper (ref 1), Doug Chung and his colleagues point out that sales force costs are the single largest marketing expenditure for many firms.
+In fact, they account for 10% of sales revenues on average, and up to 40% in certain B2B industries (ref 2).

-Each year, US organizations alone spend more than $800 billion to manage their sales forces, with $200 billion devoted solely to compensation—an amount on par with the estimated $208 billion spendings on media ($98 billion) and digital ($110 billion) advertising (ref 3) (ref 4).
+Each year, US organisations alone spend more than $800 billion on managing their sales forces, with $200 billion devoted solely to compensation.
+This amount is on par with the estimated $208 billion spendings on digital ($110 billion) and media ($98 billion) advertising (ref 3) (ref 4).

 But despite these huge investments, compensation plan design and management remain a challenge.
-As Jason Angelos and Mark Wachter from Accenture pithily comment 5:
+As Jason Angelos and Mark Wachter from Accenture have commented, pithily:

 “It’s a shame that popularity and importance don’t equal effectiveness.”

-They estimate that there is typically a 20 percent gap between what businesses achieve and what they pay for – and that poor quota setting causes companies to spend 6 to 10 percent more than they should.
+They identify a typical 20 percent gap between what businesses pay for and what they actually achieve, and estimate that poor quota setting causes companies to spend 6 to 10 percent more than they should.

-We’ve always understood that improving sales performance means more than just up-skilling – sustainable change requires a holistic approach to skills, systems, and sales motivation.
+We’ve always understood that improving sales performance means more than just upskilling the sales team.
+Sustainable change requires a holistic approach to skills, systems, and sales motivation.

-The sales compensation plan is a critical component of the sales motivation system, so it’s essential that it is well aligned with other elements of the sales transformation process.
+The sales compensation plan is a critical component of the sales motivation system, so, it must be aligned with other elements of the sales transformation process.

 It’s clear that the challenge is complex: compensation plans need to not only reflect their industry sector (with associated compensation benchmarks) and offerings (with varying sales cycles), they also need to take into account the company situation (start-up to mature) and be effective for a range of different performance levels.
 Best practice sales compensation plans should also support effective onboarding and have the flexibility to cope with special/temporary assignments.

-Furthermore, sales compensation plans also need to be aligned with functions beyond sales, particularly where functions like pre-sales and telemarketing are managed separately.
+Furthermore, sales compensation plans also need to be aligned with functions beyond sales, particularly where pre-sales and telemarketing, for example, are managed separately.

 But despite all the complexity, certain principles seem to have stood the test of time.
-Let’s take a look at some of the well-known problem areas and the way that a good compensation plan design can help to avoid/overcome these issues.
+Let’s take a look at some well-known problem areas and how a good compensation plan can help you avoid or overcome these issues.

 We have a good idea of what a bad year looks like: